 6.11.1 Introduction

 This solution addresses Key issue #3 to update the keys to protect the MBS traffic.
-The MBS traffic is protected between MBSF-U and UEs.
+The MBS traffic is protected between MBSTF and UEs.
 The basic idea is to use the signalling messages for the key update procedure.
-The UEs, which belong to a multicast group, acquire the same group keys as in the MBSF-U. The security protection is enabled in service layer.
+The UEs, which belong to a multicast group, acquire the same group keys as in the MBSTF.
+The security protection is enabled in service layer.

 6.11.2 Solution details